10 Effective Treatments For A Stiff Neck

 Many neck problems can be avoided by maintaining an upright posture, lifting and carrying loads correctly, and being careful not to overextend the neck, such as when painting ceilings or washing high windows.

-Poor work conditions in which the neck is bent for long periods—such as working at a desk at the wrong height—should also be avoided.
+Poor work conditions, such as bending the neck for long periods while working at a desk at the wrong height, should also be avoided.
 Car headrests reduce the risk of neck injuries, such as “whiplash.”

 What are the causes of neck pain and stiffness?

 Most people experience neck pain and stiffness at some point in their lives.
-The cause can be trivial or profound, and it can be not easy to tell.
+The cause can be trivial or profound, and it can be difficult to tell.

 The neck is the most mobile part of the cartilage and is joined by ligaments.
 Wear-and-tear changes in the bones and joints, known as cervical spondylosis, begin at the age of about 25 and may result in pain and stiffness from bony fringes, called osteophytes, growing around the joints between the vertebrae (spinal bones)